jruydemir/recipes/entrees/chile_oil_noodles.md

 category: entree
 ---

-This is a simple recipe from tiktok that is quick, easy-to-make, delisous.
+This is a simple recipe from tiktok that is quick, easy-to-make, delicious.

 Ingredients
 ===========